Covariate-Adaptive Randomization in Clinical Trials without Inflated Variances: New family of CAR procedures

-\begin{remark} \begin{description} \item[\rm (i) No shift problem:] \cite{Liu2025} proposes a CAR procedure for balancing covariate features $\bm \phi(\bm X_i)$ between treatments with an unequal ratio $\rho:(1-\rho)$.
-When the additional covariate $m(\bm X_i)$ is not the linear function of $\bm \phi(\bm X_i)$, it may happen that $\sum_{i=1}^n (T_i-\rho)m(\bm X_i) \overset{P}\to c\ne 0$.
+As the law of large numbers, \eqref{eq:thm:Property1:8ad} is essential for an estimator to be consistent.
+A CAR procedure is proposed \cite{Liu2025} for balancing covariate features $\bm \phi(\bm X_i)$ between treatments with an unequal ratio $\rho:(1-\rho)$.
+When the covariate $m(\bm X_i)$ is not the linear function of $\bm \phi(\bm X_i)$, there is no theoretical guarantee for $\frac{1}{n}\sum_{i=1}^n (T_i-\rho)m(\bm X_i) \overset{P}\to 0$, it may happen that $\frac{1}{n}\sum_{i=1}^n (T_i-\rho)m(\bm X_i) \overset{P}\to c_m\ne 0$ and so \eqref{eq:thm:Property1:8ad} no longer holds.
 This issue is referred as "shift problem".
 The simulation results presented in the Supplementary Material of \cite{Liu2025} show that the shift problem on the additional covariates is common when balancing continuous covariates by using their CAR procedure.
-Now, \eqref{eq:thm:Property1:2} shows that the shift problem no longer exists under our proposed CAR procedure.
+Now, \eqref{eq:thm:Property1:8} shows that the shift problem no longer exists under our proposed CAR procedure.